 While it’s possible to lose weight in a short span of time, experts say those who take it slowly are more likely to stay slim in the long term.
-If we adopt a more reasonable routine, and learn to bounce back from our failures, we create a lifestyle we can live with.
+If we adopt a more reasonable routine, and learn to bounce back from our failures, we can create a lifestyle that will last.

 Bryan recommends learning meditation to help with this process because it quiets the reactionary mind and puts us in touch with our true selves.

 Meditation also promotes big-picture thinking.
 When we see that our weight is triggered by stress, we can be more forgiving toward ourselves.
 It allows us some extra space for a new mindset to take hold.